 EMAIL ADDRESS: firstname.lastname@example.org Phone: 345-5580 LOCATION: Ordway Hall, Room 102

-Student performance addresses the knowledge/skills a student should possess upon completion of this course with a 70% or above cumulative course average.
-To that end, there are general course learning objectives (listed below) and more specific module learning objectives for this course.
-The module learning objectives will be listed within the relevant module content.
+Student performance addresses the knowledge and skills a student should possess upon completion of this course with a cumulative course average of 70% or above.
+To that end, there are general course learning objectives (listed below) and more specific weekly learning objectives for this course.
+The weekly learning objectives will be clearly enumerated within the relevant weekly content.

-This course will be guided by meeting both the general course learning objectives and the module learning objectives.
-At the end of the semester, students are expected to have a working knowledge of the criminal justice system in America and its operations therein.
+This course will be guided by meeting both the general course learning objectives and the weekly learning objectives.
+At the end of the semester, students are expected to have a more advanced understanding of the field of criminal investigation and the essential elements therein.